 What’s hot and what’s not in holiday tech?
-Depends who you ask.
+Depends whom you ask.

-Hitwise, a division of Connexity that tracks online searches, said Fitbit was the most sought-after tech product last week, and No. 2 among all holiday items behind Hatchimals.
+Hitwise, a division of Connexity that tracks online searches, said NES Classic Edition was the most sought-after tech product for the week ending Dec.
+10, and No. 2 among all holiday items behind Hatchimals.

-The lineup changed among tech enthusiasts, who were most enthralled by Google Pixel and Google Home (Nos.
+Tech in fact dominated Hitwise’s Top 10 chart for the seven-day period, a traditional lull following Black Friday.
+Other top searches included Fitbit (No. 3), Amazon Echo (No. 10) and two other Nintendo items: Nintendo Classic (No. 6) and Nintendo 3DS (No. 9).
+The lineup was somewhat different the preceding week (ended Dec.
+3) among tech enthusiasts, who were most enthralled by Google Pixel and Google Home (Nos.
 1 and 2), followed by Nintendo Switch, Macbook Pro and iPhone 7, Hitwise said.

 But The NPD Group, which tracks actual sell-through at point-of-sale, begged to differ.
 The Top Five categories for the week prior, which included Thanksgiving and Black Friday, were notebook PCs, home automation, sports toys, games/puzzles and streaming audio speakers.

 The market research firm also gave huzzahs to instant print cameras for “noteworthy growth,” and to big-screen TVs which “are also making their mark on the 2016 holiday season,” chief analyst Marshal Cohen said.